 “When brain scans have been done of musicians, you find the enormity of the areas of the brain that are actually being activated,” said Norman Weinberger, a neuroscientist at University of California Irvine who pioneered research on the auditory system and the brain.

 Playing an instrument requires a great deal of concentration and teaches students to acquire patience while learning to play, this is important because college requires concentration and patience as well because if you let it college will get the best of you.
+Anyone that is keen to learn an instrument and increase their intelligence in the process might enjoy looking at a website like thesoundjunky, as they showcase some good choices on acoustic electric guitars that may be a good option for someone looking to take up the guitar.

 Nina Kraus, the Hugh Knowles Professor of Communication Sciences and Neurobiology at Northwestern University, conducted research that has shown musical training can change the auditory system and enhance verbal skills.